danielgrijalva/overworld-old/docs/README.md

 * Add a game to your played games
 * Add a game to your backlog and/or wish list
 * Like a game

+## Desired Features

+Here at Overworld, our goal is to continue enabling gamers to share, discover and play the best gaming experiences.

+Currently, we are looking to implement the following new features:

+* An improved rating system, allowing users to rate individual aspects of a game \(gameplay, story, graphics and more\)
+* A discovery section, allowing users to find games based on their current likes and ratings
+* Additional game information
+* Improved compatability with mobile devices

+If any of these projects sound interesting to you, feel free to [contribute](getting-started/contributing.md)!

 ![](.gitbook/assets/landing-4%20%281%29.png)